 Hiding your head in the sand about your money situation isn’t very empowering.
 It’ll leave you feeling scared, fearful and always focusing on lack.
 When we take the time to understand how we came to be in a tight spot or tough circumstances, we start to empower ourselves to change things.

 I spent years tracking every dollar I spent.
 At the time, I thought it was pointless, but it wasn’t.
 By tracking my spending, I was creating awareness; and once you create awareness, you can build mindfulness into the equation.
-I began to understand how to be more mindful with my money and spend it on areas of my life that brought me the most happiness or mattered most to me.
+I began to understand how to be more mindful of my money and spend it on areas of my life that brought me the most happiness or mattered most to me.